 He did this back in October.

-Now, the first thing I'm going to say is I don't know if you really understand how courageous it is for somebody in that industry in Hollywood to be so outspoken and so strongly conservative as John Voigt has always been.
+Now, the first thing I'm going to say is, I don't know if you really understand how courageous it is for somebody in that industry in Hollywood to be so outspoken and so strongly conservative as John Voigt has always been.

-Others have been impacted by it.
+Thankfully, others have been impacted by it.

 John Voigt is back with us.